engineyard/engineyard-jenkins/README.md

+# DEPRECATED

+This project is deprecated in favour of [eycloud-app-jenkins](https://github.com/engineyard/eycloud-app-jenkins/).

 # Easier to do CI than not to.

 Run your continuous integration (CI) tests against your Engine Yard AppCloud environments - the exact same configuration you are using in production!